ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ### vSAN storage settings
 {: #vc_hybrid_addingviewingclusters-adding-vsan-storage-settings}

-VMware vSAN™ 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
+VMware vSAN™ 6.6 was included with your initial vCenter Server with Hybridity Bundle instance order.
 Specify the following vSAN options:
 * **Size for vSAN capacity disks** - Select an option for the capacity disks that you need.
 * **Number of vSAN capacity disks** - Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays that are useful for workloads that require less latency and higher IOPS throughput.

-   The **High performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
-   {: note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN cache disks** values.
 These values depend on whether you selected the **High performance with Intel Optane** checkbox.
 * **vSAN license** - Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).